echobind/circleci-react-native-orb/README.md

 ## Fastlane Configuration

-You'll probably want to use it.
-Coming soon.
+You'll want to use it.
+Examples coming soon.